ontolex/morph/index.md

 <dataProperty property="rdfs:label">source</dataProperty>

 <div property="rdfs:comment">
-<dfn>Source</dfn> is a string which is used as a basis for the substitution.
+A <dfn>source</dfn> is a string which is used as a basis for the substitution.
 </div>

 <div class="description">